 Why are gerbils illegal to keep as pets in California?
 And what is the reasoning behind allowing exceptions of guinea pigs and hamsters but not for gerbils?

 In this article, you’ll learn why gerbils are illegal pets in California and if there’s a remote chance that they’ll become legal pets in the (near) future.
-I will also give you a few more examples of pocket pets you can keep as pets.
+I will also give you more examples of pocket pets you can keep as pets.

 This means that you won’t be able to buy gerbils as pets in this state and can’t import your gerbils if you move to California.
 There are exceptions to this ban for research purposes (with a special permit).
 But you won’t find any pet stores selling gerbils or gerbil breeders in the area.